dotnet/winforms/Documentation/testing.md

 We are still working on a scalable solution for functional testing.

 ## Building tests
-Tests are automatically built when running `.\build` since all test projects are referenced in `WinForms.sln` at the repo root.
+Tests are automatically built when running `.\build` since all test projects are referenced in `Winforms.sln` at the repo root.

 ## Running tests